Written on 14 Nov 2014.

 marhal.c source code, I don’t see an immediately obvious way.

 So why is this warning here?
 The BDFL explains:

 BTW the warning for marshal is legit – the C code that unpacks marshal data has not been carefully analyzed against buffer overflows and so on.
 Remember the first time someone broke into a system through a malicious JPEG?
 The same could happen with marshal.
 Seriously.

 I recommend you read the rest of the discussion; a bug is shown where unmarshaling data causes Python to segfault; this has been fixed since Python 2.5 (this bug can, potentially, be abused to execute code).
 Other bugs may still exist, though!

 This is not a general “persistence” module. [..]
 The marshal module exists mainly to support reading and writing the “pseudo-compiled” code for Python modules of .pyc files.

 So it’s not even designed to persist data in a reliable way.

 pickle.
 For example:

 >>> import pickle >>> pickle.loads(b"cos\nsystem\n(S'ls /'\ntR.") bin data download home lib64 mnt proc run srv tmp usr var boot dev etc lib lost+found opt root sbin sys ubuntu vagrant 0

-This was a harmless
+This is a harmless

 rm -rf /, or a